 People who struggle to be successful frequently repeat the same mistakes over and over.
 The habit of repeating mistakes can easily be corrected.
 All you have to do is develop a weekly habit of examining your mistakes and coming up with better alternatives for the next time.
+You can achieve success from your mistakes.

 Just as a chain is limited by the strength of its weakest link, our success is limited by the quality of our worst decisions.
 Eliminating mistakes is a powerful way to become more successful in life.